rwth-acis/Social-Bot-Framework/README.md

 ### Build and Run the Frontend

-First, build the Docker image
+First, build the Docker image.
+Please note that the frontend can onyl be built using node versions <=11

 ```bash
 $ docker build -t rwthacis/sbf-utils .